Mayor's Office of Housing

 The Metropolitan Development & Housing Agency (MDHA) administers federal block grant funds including Community Development Block Grant (CDBG), HOME Investment Partnership Program (HOME), Emergency Solutions Grant (ESG), and Housing for Persons with Aids (HOPWA) program on behalf of Metro Nashville.
 Additionally, MDHA administers the Nashville Continuum of Care and as Nashville’s PHA, owns/maintains over 5,400 public housing units and administers the Rental Assistance Vouchers program for Nashville and Davidson County.

-In the 2017 State of Metro Address, Mayor Barry announced the launch of a new program to allow Metro to offer expedited property tax abatements to incentivize developers to build affordable units and rehab existing units.
+In the 2017 State of Metro Address, former Mayor Barry announced the launch of a new program to allow Metro to offer expedited property tax abatements to incentivize developers to build affordable units and rehab existing units.